• Skip to primary navigation

 1. Choose the right credit card

-The first step is making sure that you start off with the right type of credit card.
+The first step is making sure that you start off with the right type of credit card for building credit.
 This is especially important (and will be more difficult) if you’re new to credit or if you’re trying to repair a damaged credit score.

 Credit-building cards for people with bad credit